jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

   - `VarName` [`Add`, `Remove`] `Assignment` `Regex`

 {: .emphasis}
-Third pass is scoping pass where all the scopes are validated.
+The third pass involves a scoping check, where all the scopes are validated.

 In our case there are only three scopes